Ruby Grierson

-Ruby Isabel Grierson (24 November 1903 – 17 September 1940) was a Scottish documentary film-maker and leading authority in the early documentary movement.
+Ruby Isabel Grierson (24 November 1903 – 17 September 1940) was a Scottish documentary film director and producer, and a leading authority in the early documentary movement.
 Her brother John Grierson and her younger sister Marion Grierson also made films.

 Early life

 Grierson was born in Cambusbarron, Stirlingshire, to Jane Anthony, a teacher from Ayrshire, a Labour Party activist who frequently took the chair at Tom Johnston's election meetings and a suffragette, and schoolmaster Robert Morrison Grierson from Boddam, near Peterhead.
 She had seven siblings: Agnes, Janet, Margaret, John, Anthony, Dorothy, and Marion.
 In 1906, Margaret passed away.
 Her family frequently held lively debates on social issues and it is said that Ruby inherited her passion for causes from her mother.
 All of the children were educated at a local school where their father was headmaster and all except for Margaret attended the University of Glasgow.

 Career

 For a time, Grierson worked as a teacher in Edinburgh at an all-girls school and in the summer she worked for the GPO film unit.
 She then left her job as a teacher to work on documentary film making full-time at the Empire Marketing Board film unit.
 Her brother, John, and her younger sister Marion also worked at the unit and she would go on make her own films.

-Grierson’s commitment to pacifism and her political views informed her work in film and they typically focused on daily hardships.
+Grierson's commitment to pacifism and her political views informed her work in film and they typically focused on daily hardships.